 Personal Relationship Building: Leveraging the personal touch and local connection that small businesses can provide better than large competitors.

-Future Trends in UK Small Business Marketing
+Future Trends in UK Small Business Marketing: Embracing Engaging Content and Digital Marketing Assets

-Technology Integration
+Technology Integration and Marketing Plan Adaptation

 Emerging technologies are creating new opportunities for small businesses: